-Having access to the resource mentioned above will allow staff to assure there is no duplication of benefits from persons receiving assistance fromJeffersonCounty&rsquos CDBG-DR program.
+Having access to the resource mentioned above will allow staff to assure there is no duplication of benefits from persons receiving assistance from Jefferson County's CDBG-DR program.

 IX.
 MONITORING

 All those receiving housing assistance will be required to provide proof on income eligibility and where applicable, ownership of the property.